Declan446/Boot_Locker/README.md

 # Design

 **Theme**
-I got my inspiration for my theme from a mini project i did with the *Code Institute*.
-The mini project was thorin and company and in this project they used a bootstrap theme called **Clean Blog**.
-While using this theme in the mini project i found it to be very clear, well structured and easy to navigate.
-For these reasons i decided to use it for my Irish Recipes web application.
-One major deciding factor for choosing this theme was it was the only free multi page design on the bootstrap site that i liked.
-I used a theme because it speeds up the design Process and leaves less room for errors and display problems.
+I got my inspiration for my theme from a mini project i did *Boutique Ado*.
+I used this project for my layout and css.

 **Home Page Image**
 For my Home page image i choose a picture of the a fooball stadium.
 I choose this image because its a familiar image for my target User

 **Colours**
+I didnt use much colour in the site because their is alot of colour in the images of the boots i believe less is more .
+I only used a colour in a small way.
+**Colour Used**
+* Blue for the top part of the header and all the text and icons white.
+* Green for the background of the free delivery part of the header. i also used green for some buttons and borders of items.
+* Red for delete buttons

 **Icons**